MikeDigitize/Getting_Started_With_TDD/README.md

 });

-test("...Joe needs the last 2 to be between 1 and 12", function() {
+test("...Joe expects the last 2 to be between 1 and 12", function() {

     for(let i = 0; i < 500; i++) {